 City Light received 32 written comments through letters and emails.
-17 preferences were indicated in community information meetings.
-19 comments were taken in formal public hearings.
+Seventeen preferences were indicated in community information meetings.
+Nineteen comments were taken in formal public hearings.
 It should be noted that the Hearing Officer specifically requested that if another speaker had covered the comment that a participant was planning to make that the comment not be repeated.

 In all, 35 comments were supportive of sales of one or all of the Surplus Pilot Project properties.
-8 comments were supportive or indicated interest in park use.
-7 comments were supportive or indicated interest in P-patch use.
-5 comments supported other miscellaneous uses.
+Eight comments were supportive of or indicated interest in park use.
+Seven comments were supportive or indicated interest in P-patch use.
+Five comments supported other miscellaneous uses.